chinamike65/hugo-tuolesi/content/book2/book2en.md

 When rubbing outside (clockwise) for the first time, visualize wiping away all the unclean, impure things from the entire universe.

-When rubbing it outside (clockwise) for the second time, visualize the afflictions and knowledge obstacles of all beings in the six realms in the universe, and wipe off all the bad things; when rubbing it inside (counterclockwise) for the first time, arouse If you can get the Buddha's Dharma body, you will know everything.
+When rubbing it outside (clockwise) for the second time, visualize the afflictions and knowledge obstacles of all beings in the six realms in the universe, and wipe off all the bad things; when rubbing it inside (counterclockwise) for the first time, generate If you can get the Buddha's Dharma body, you will know everything.

 When you rub it inside (counterclockwise) a second time, you will be able to get the Buddha's physical body (retribution body or incarnation).